reecebunny/RepositoryArchiveScript/README.md

 ## Usage
 1. **[Download and install Python](https://wiki.python.org/moin/BeginnersGuide/Download)**

-2. **Install requirements:** Open a command line interface and install the `requests` package using pip:
+2. **Install requirements:** Open a command line interface and install the `requests` and `colorama` packages using pip:
 ```
-pip install requests
+pip install requests colorama
 ```
 3. **Download the script:**
    Download `ras.py` ~~_(sounds like raspi, funny!!)_~~ and save it to your desired location.